 - Relationships: family, marriage, children, friendships, work

-- Health: accidents, illness, weight, fitness, aging
+- Health: accidents, illness, weight, fitness, ageing

 - Work: deadlines, workload, promotions, evaluations, unemployment